Offshore Investments: Where the Billionaire Keeps his Money

 First, a question:

-If you’ve already handled the basics like emergency fund, and you don’t have any debt, it is wise for you to start to invest outside your home country, and generate passive income offshore.
+If you’ve already handled the basics like an emergency fund, and you don’t have any debt, it is wise for you to start investing outside your home country, and generate passive income offshore.

 Despite offshore myths, offshore investing is completely legal, completely legit, and you are hedging against sovereign by placing multiple flags around the globe.
 Besides, Mitt Romney invests offshore…